Martchus/openQA-helper/README.md

 Otherwise images won't load.

 ## Starting the web UI and all required daemons
 This repository contains a helper to start all daemons in a consistent way.
-It also passed required parameters (eg. for API keys) automatically.
+It also passes required parameters (e.g. for API keys) automatically.

 To start the particular daemons, run the following commands: